-- Other environmental crises include land use change, ocean acidification, chemical pollution, and the highest species extinction rate in our human history.
-Many human activities causing climate change also create these environmental crises. - About 2/3 of the carbon dioxide emission quota consistent with a 2°C temperature rise limit has already been used.
-12 - CO2 emissions from fossil fuel use continue to grow by over 1% annually and 2% in 2018, reaching a new high.
+- Other environmental crises include land use change, ocean acidification, chemical pollution, and the highest species extinction rate in our human history.11 Many human activities causing climate change also create these environmental crises. - About 2/3 of the carbon dioxide emission quota consistent with a 2°C temperature rise limit has already been used.12 - CO2 emissions from fossil fuel use continue to grow by over 1% annually and 2% in 2018, reaching a new high.
 Growth of coal emissions resumed in 2017.13 - The Paris Agreement commits to holding the increase in the global average temperature to "well below 2 °C above pre-industrial levels and pursuing efforts to 1.5 °C above pre-industrial levels."
-The Agreement requires all Countries to put forward their best efforts through nationally determined contributions (NDCs) and to strengthen these efforts in the years ahead.
+The Agreement requires all Countries to put forward their downloads/report/IPCC AR6 WGI SPM.pdf best efforts through nationally determined contributions (NDCs) and to strengthen these efforts in the years ahead.